utelle/wxsqlite3/trunk/wxCode/components/wxsqlite3/Readme.txt

 Version history
 ---------------

+ 3.0.5 - Upgrade to SQLite version 3.8.0.2
- 3.0.4 - Upgrade to SQLite version 3.8.0
+         Added support for setting the temporary directory for SQLite on Windows 3.0.4 - Upgrade to SQLite version 3.8.0
          Added support for querying performance characteristics of prepared statements 3.0.3 - Upgrade to SQLite version 3.7.16